baltimorecounty/BCPL-assets/README.md

 1. Copy images into the 'dist/images' folder
 1. Copy fonts into the 'dist/fonts' folder

+## Publishing

+Once you have built the dist files, you can push the changes to dev or production.
+These changes are manually uploaded to our current CMS.
+Currently there are no consistent ways to test changes than to publishing to dev.

 *You may need to [configure node for proxy](http://jjasonclark.com/how-to-setup-node-behind-web-proxy/).